UK woman with Huntington's disease gene completes 100km ocean swim across Auckland to raise $13,000 - NZ Herald

 "The pandemic has been hard because I don't know when I'm going to see my family again but swimming has really been an amazing thing to focus on and keep me positive taking each day as it comes."

 HDYO NZ is a voluntary organisation set up to provide support to the youth of New Zealand impacted by Huntington's disease.
-Their aim is for the youth of New Zealand impacted by HD to be knowledgeable, supported, and empowered through a strong community support network and accessible information.
+Their aim is for young people impacted by Huntington's disease to be knowledgeable, supported, and empowered through a strong community support network and accessible information.